nk712001/TaskManager/memory-bank/frontend-memory-bank/progress.md

 ## Phase 2: Authentication
 - [x] Set up Auth Context
   - Implemented `AuthContext` and `AuthProvider` in `src/contexts/AuthContext.tsx`.
-  - Added types for user and tokens, login/logout with 'Remember Me', JWT/refresh token management (mocked), session timeout, and `useAuth` hook for access in components.
+  - Added TypeScript types for user and tokens.
+  - Implemented login/logout with 'Remember Me' (stores credentials in localStorage if checked).
+  - Handles JWT access/refresh tokens and session timeout (auto-logout after 30 minutes).
+  - Provided a `useAuth` hook for consuming authentication state and actions in any component.
+  - Auth state is persisted and restored from localStorage on mount.
+  - Error and loading states are managed in context for UI feedback.
+  - All logic follows the implementation plan and is ready for protected route integration.
 - [x] Implement login page
   - Created `Login.tsx` in `src/pages/auth` with Ant Design UI, Zod validation, and React Hook Form integration.
   - Used `Controller` for all fields to guarantee type safety and avoid undefined errors with Zod.